ChrstphrHll/npc_gen/students/Velmona Elway.md

 # Velmona Elway
 ---
 ### Description
-- Kenku Monk from Aldercrown Empire
+- Kenku Monk from Black Rock
 - 1st year Assault student in Elkenval
-- sleek, Hazel eyes, and Red skin
+- speckled, Hazel eyes, and Red skin
 - Is Civilised and Sadistic, and has Generosity as their ideal

 ### Organizations